 Engineering Notebook, Photographer, Writer

-Hey, my name is Sameen Yousuf and this is my first year on the LanceBotics team.
+Hey, my name is Sameen Yousuf and this is my second year on the LanceBotics team.
 My role as a member in 200G is to document everything that goes on during meetings, team sessions and competitions in our engineering notebook.
 Outside of LanceBotics, I am the president of Leaside’s Arts Council, a junior editor in the school Chronicle, and a member of the Drama Club, Yearbook Committee, and Stage Crew.
 I joined LanceBotics as an attempt to try something new and be a part of something big.
 This year, I hope to help my team qualify for Worlds and make new friends along the way.